pitastrudl/wekanwiki/LDAP.md

 ## Snap

-LDAP will be added to Snap soon, you will see when it's added at https://wekan.github.io ChangeLogs or Edge or Stable.
+LDAP will be added to Snap soon, you will see when it's added at https://wekan.github.io ChangeLogs: Edge or Stable.

 ## Docker